filecoin-project/devgrants/microgrants/microgrants.md

 Filecoin Next Step Microgrants are available to support taking the _Next Step_ after building an initial prototype with Filecoin.
 They are offered with the understanding that decentralized technologies are a rapidly developing field with many unknowns.
 Next Step Microgrants seek to match the pace, breadth, and experimental nature of this work.

-From time-to-time, we may announce a [focus area](FOCUS.md) for priority consideration.
-However, all submissions will always be reviewed.

 ### Intended Audience
 These grants are intended for independent developers, small studios, non-profits, activists, researchers... and you!